-For Aggressive Gentlemen (4AG) are a Chinese heavy metal band.
-Actually they’re the only one in Kota Kinabalu.
+For Aggressive Gentlemen (4AG) is a Chinese heavy metal band.
+Actually it’s the only one in Kota Kinabalu.
 I was in Razz Ma Tazz nightclub with my husband Mike.
 4AG were playing.
 I knew nothing about metal and it all sounded like feedback and noise to me.

 “Don’t be like that,” Mike (a metal fan) said .